eaobservatory/hedwig/doc/user/calculation_jcmt_het.rst

   Grid mapping
     The telescope moves to one or more individual points.
     In this mode you should enter the number of map points directly.
-This can be one if intend to perform a single-position "stare" observation.
+This can just be one point if you intend to perform a single-position "stare" observation.

 * **Switching mode**